-A No-Fail Guide To This Summer’s Easiest Cocktail
+A No-Fail Guide To The Paloma, Summer’s Easiest Cocktail

 Here are three recipes, from simple to fancy:

-The Paloma
+The Paloma Recipe

 We chose Hornitos Plata (silver) for this recipe, since it’s a really good value pick that has a rep for being popular in Mexico.
-Fever-Tree’s new pink grapefruit soda is low in sugar, delicious, tastes (and smells) like real ruby red grapefruit with a few floral notes.
+Fever-Tree Sparkling Pink Grapefruit is low in sugar, delicious, and tastes (and smells) like real ruby red grapefruit with a few floral notes.

 Ingredients